keylime/keylime/docs/design/security.rst

 Fundamentally, the job of a verifier is to accept evidence from nodes on a network and apply the appropriate verification policy to produce a verification outcome for each node.
-As different nodes may have different policies, it is important that the verifier is able to reliably identify and authenticate each node.
+As different nodes may have different policies, it is important that the verifier is able to reliably identify and authenticate the underlying platform.
 Otherwise, an attacker could cause the wrong verification policy to be applied to a node.

 Whatever key is used to sign an attestation therefore needs to be bound to the individual node in question.
 Further, that binding needs to be performed by a trusted entity.
 The binding may be transitive so that the attestation signing